-The inaccessible highlands of Southern Sulawesi have been home to the Torajan people for centuries, if not millenia.
-This distinctive people have now been spread far and wide throughout Indonesia and beyond, but they still regard Tana Toraja (the land of the Torajan’s) as their cultural heartland.
+The inaccessible highlands of Southern Sulawesi have been home to the Torajan people for centuries, if not millennia.
+These distinctive people have now been spread far and wide throughout Indonesia and beyond, but they still regard Tana Toraja (the land of the Torajan’s) as their cultural heartland.

-The Torajan culture is a unique and interesting one, characterised by their distinctive horn shaped houses, various adaptations to what must have been a hospitable and inaccessible land to live and farm traditionally and of course, their famous funeral culture.
-For more on their funerals, please have a read of this blog here.
+The Torajan culture is a unique and interesting one, characterised by their distinctive horn-shaped houses, various adaptations to what must have been a hospitable and inaccessible land to live and farm traditionally and of course, their famous funeral culture.

 There is much more to Tana Toraja however.
 It is a beautiful region, with any possible area given to productive use among the sharp crags and hills.
 The villages too, with their stilts, horned roofs and buffalo skulls, are gorgeous and give the whole area a kind of fairytale quality.

 The Torajans are fiercely proud of their culture and delight in showing visitors further and more.
 There are plenty of opportunities for eating in a traditional setting with a family or even staying in a traditional compound with the rest of the village.
 As well, there are many spectacular walks, kayaking and overnight treks and camping options, too.